c2lang/documentation/documentation/docs/language/switch_statement.md

 ```
 State s = State.Begin;
+State s2 = Begin;   // shorthand, also allowed, but only for Initializations
 ```

 For a switch statement using an enum type, the scope is automatic, so it's possible